 Mammograms Can Rupture Breast Implants

 If you have implants, you need to be aware that having mammograms can actually do serious damage to them.
-Because the procedure involves intense squashing down of the breast tissue, this has been known to cause ruptures, and if the implants do begin to leak, what is inside them will likely leak into your body.
+Because the procedure involves intense squashing down of the breast tissue, it has been known to cause ruptures, and if the implants do begin to leak, what is inside them will likely leak into your body.

-Video: A lady’s experience with ruptured implants caused by Mammogram
+Video: A lady’s experience with ruptured implants caused by mammogram

 It must be said that there is also alarming information that mammograms are not safe to have, even if you don’t have implants.

-Video: Dr. Mercola interviews world renowned expert on the dangers of implants, Dr. Susan Kolb MD.
-F.A.C.S.
-A.B.I.H.M who is also the author of The Naked Truth About Breast Implants
+Video: Dr. Mercola interviews world renowned expert on the dangers of implants Dr. Susan Kolb, MD., F.A.C.S., A.B.I.H.M, who is also the author of The Naked Truth About Breast Implants

-Is There A Safe Implant?
+Is There a Safe Implant?

 If you absolutely must get implants, then according to breast implant expert Dr. Susan Kolb, the safest type is the saline implant that has a smooth surface and does not have a valve.
-This is because the textured implants have been found to have particles flake off into the person’s body which can then attack the immune system.
+This is because the textured implants have been found to have particles flake off into the person’s body, which can then attack the immune system.
 And if there is a valve, as mentioned previously, a systemic fungal infection can ensue.
-But even with this type, problems can happen down the track.
+But even with this type, problems can happen down the road.
 I personally believe there is no such thing as a safe implant.

-Checking Up On Your Implants
+Checking Up on Your Implants

 If you already have implants, I’d be willing to wager that, like myself, you were never told to have them checked for leakage or problems every few years.
 But this is what we should have been told.

 There are a few ways to monitor any possible problems.
 The first is by ultrasound and the second is by MRI scans.
 Both of these can pick up on ruptures and leaking.
-I would personally go for the ultrasound as MRI’s have their own risks too.
+I would personally go for the ultrasound, as MRIs have their own risks, too.
 I urge you to consider having checkups done so you can keep an eye on how they are doing inside your body.